tdauth/dmdf/README.md

 Every map has to provide a struct called MapData with several methods and static constants which are used by the Game backend of the modification to run all required systems.
 ```
 struct MapData
+	/**
+	 * Make the constructor and destructor private since the struct is static.
+	 */
 	private static method create takes nothing returns thistype
 		return 0
 	endmethod